MRSTechnion/lattice-sampling-mp/README.md

 motion planning.

 ## Code
-### Prerequisits
+### Prerequisites

 To successfully run the code (as tested on Linux), several things are needed.

 * OMPL: The [open motion-planning library](https://ompl.kavrakilab.org/) is the motion planning framework with which we write the tests.
 Follow the instructions on the site to install it.
-Afterwards, go to the CMakeLists file in the code project and change the line:

-    `include_directories("/home/itai/ompl/ompl-1.6.0/src/ompl/")`

-    so that it fits where you installed it.

 * VAMP: The [VAMP](https://github.com/KavrakiLab/vamp) repo implements extremely quick manipulator planning.
 We showcase it in the paper, and so it is needed in the project.
 Follow the instructions to install it.
-Afterwards, go to the CMakeLists file in the code project and change the line:

-    `target_include_directories(OmplLattices PRIVATE /home/itai/VAMP/vamp/build/_deps/pdqsort-src)`

-    so that it fits where you installed it.
-This solves some error in compiling the code (you are welcome to just solve it!).

 * Eigen3: [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) is a C++ library for performing linear-algebra operations.
 Installing shouldn't be an issue here.

 * NTL: The [Number-Theory Library](https://libntl.org/) is used in the project for some operations (like Cholesky decomposition) we were considering for the paper, but didn't use in the end.
-Still, it is included an needed, as it is a baseline for future work on the matter.
+Still, it is included and needed, as it is a baseline for future work on the matter.

 ### Features